Constance Marie Saraino Canute

+She is a proud member of the American Legion.
+Connie was an active member of the St. Francis Xavier Parish, having served on the board of the Parish Council of Catholic Women (PCCW), St. Vincent de Paul ministry, Prison ministry, and as Extraordinary minister of the Holy Eucharist to the Gettysburg Hospital, and volunteered in the parish office.

+So many good friends, a loving, caring parish family, and pride in her children and grandchildren were all joys and blessings in her life.

-A Memorial Mass of Christian Burial will be celebrated for Constance “Connie” Marie (Saraino) Canute Saturday, August 19, 2023, at St. Francis Xavier Catholic Church, Gettysburg, at 1 p.m.
+A Memorial Mass of Christian Burial will be celebrated Saturday, August 19, 2023, at St. Francis Xavier Catholic Church, Gettysburg, at 1 p.m.
 Interment will follow in St. Francis Cemetery.

 If you choose, donations may be made to St. Francis Xavier Parish or School, 455 Table Rock Road, Gettysburg, PA 17325.